williammadie/memo/fundamentals/architecture/software_architecture.md

 ![one-tier](/fundamentals/architecture/resources/three-tier.png)

+General confusion between MVC and 3-Tier Architecture:
+- MVC refers to code segmentation
+- 3-Tier architecture refers to element repartition on infrastructure

 ### N-Tier Architecture

 This layer is known as the **Distributed Application** architecture.
 It is similar to the **Three-Tier** Architecture but the number of **Application servers** is increased in order to distribute the business logic.